 Aegiran Army¶

-The Aegiran Army is the republic's land force.
-Approximately 24,000 active personnel with 22,000 active reserves — the smallest of the three combat services, reflecting Aegira's primarily-naval strategic posture and the Marines' assumption of the principal amphibious infantry role.
+The Aegiran Army is the republic's land force, organized for garrison and coastal defense of the four federal islands and for limited coalition expeditionary deployment.
+Approximately 24,000 active personnel with 22,000 active reserves — the smallest of the three combat services, reflecting Aegira's primarily-naval strategic posture and the Marine Corps' assumption of the principal land-combat role.

 The Army's missions are garrison, coastal defense, and limited coalition expeditionary deployment.
 Sustained continental land operations are not part of the Aegiran Army's doctrinal repertoire; the republic's strategic posture does not require them.
+The Army is small enough that it is organized at the brigade-and-battalion level — there are no Aegiran Army divisions.

 Doctrine¶